petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/configuring-global-service-options.md

         package-path="com.acme.guestbook">
 ```

 The package path above ensures that the `*-api` module's service classes are generated in the `com.acme.guestbook` package.
 The persistence classes are generated in a package of the same name in the `*-service` module.
-For more details on the generated classes, see [Understanding Service Builder Generated Classes](../service-builder-basics/understanding-service-builder-generated-classes.md).
+For more details on the generated classes, see [Understanding and Extending Generated Classes](../service-builder-basics/understanding-and-extending-generated-classes.md).

 ## Multiversion Concurrency Control (MVCC)